Economic and Political Overview

 Main Sectors of Industry

-The agriculture sector contributes only very modestly to the GDP (around 2% in 2022 according to figures from the official statistical agency) and employs about 5% of the labour force in Taiwan.
-Taiwan's main crops are rice, sugar cane, fruits and vegetables.
-Taiwan's natural resources are limited.
-The Ministry of Labor allows dairy farms to hire migrant workers to compensate for labor shortages since 2019.
+The agriculture sector contributes only very modestly to the GDP (around 2% according to figures from the official statistical agency) and employs about 5% of the labour force in Taiwan.
+Taiwan's natural resources are limited, the main crops being rice (with an average production of 1.14 million tons in 2019-23), sugar cane, fruits and vegetables.
+Rice cultivation remains a fundamental component of Taiwan's agricultural landscape, alongside the production of fruits like bananas, pineapples, and citrus fruits, as well as vegetables such as leafy greens and root vegetables.
+Livestock farming, particularly pork and poultry, also contributes significantly to the sector.

 Breakdown of Economic Activity By Sector Agriculture Industry Services